jseltmann/DSGeneration/README.md

 The file sowe2bow.py is a reimplementation of the code from White et. al. 2016, Generating Bags of Words from the Sums of their Word Embeddings. (https://white.ucc.asn.au/publications/White2016BOWgen/)

+We used
+* python3.7
+* nltk, version 3.3
+* numpy, version 1.16.2
+* scipy, version 1.2.1

+(See also requirements.txt)

 Contributors:
 * Luca Ducceschi
 * Johann Seltmann